aviraljanveja/Mathematics/README.md

  - Related points and notes, if any.
  - Some solved exercises.

-The reference materials used in the development of this course primarily include Indian NCERT mathematics textbooks.
+The reference materials used in the development of these chapters primarily include Indian NCERT mathematics textbooks.